nsapkota417/nsapkota417.github.io/_pages/about.md

 I hold an **M.S. in CSE** from the University of Notre Dame, a **B.S. in Computer Science**, and a **B.S. in Mathematics** from the University of Southern Mississippi.

 Alongside my research, I gained industry experience at **Mayo Clinic** and **IBM**.
-At Mayo Clinic, I developed <u> generalist pathology foundation models </u>, integrated multimodal patient data for advanced diagnostics, and helped productionize predictive healthcare models through scalable MLOps pipelines.
-At IBM, I modeled user decision paths from large-scale clickstream data using N-gram, Transformer, and Mamba architectures, built real-time session-level predictors to recover thousands of lost conversions, and translated model insights into actionable marketing strategies in cross-functional teams.
+At Mayo Clinic, I developed <u> generalist pathology foundation models</u>, integrated multimodal patient data for advanced diagnostics, and helped productionize predictive healthcare models through scalable MLOps pipelines.
+At IBM, I <u> modeled user decision paths from large-scale clickstream data </u> using N-gram, Transformer, and Mamba architectures, built real-time session-level predictors to recover thousands of lost conversions, and translated model insights into actionable marketing strategies across cross-functional teams.

 I am currently searching for 2026 Full-Time Roles. 😊